-Never pay a penny more than you must in capital gains and income tax
+Never pay a penny more than you must in property tax like capital gains and income tax

-No one likes paying tax.
+No one likes paying property tax.
 Or, at least, no one I know.
 I certainly don’t.
-So, when it comes to tax time and completing my Self Assessment forms, I make sure I claim every single allowance and deduction I possibly can.
+So, when it comes to paying property tax time and completing my Self Assessment forms, I make sure I claim every single allowance and deduction I possibly can.
 You should, too.

 In this article, you’ll learn the deductions you can make and what paperwork you must keep in support of your claims.

 You are a business in all but name

 As a property investor and buy-to-let landlord, you are running a business.
 The main difference between owning property as a personal name and as a limited company is the way in which you are paying property tax.

 Setting up as a limited company to invest in property might be beneficial, especially for those growing a property portfolio or who are higher rate taxpayers.
 The way that mortgage interest is treated is more advantageous in a company structure.

 In this article, I examine the deductions that can be made by individual property investors.
 As you’ll discover, even though you won’t be be paying property tax in the same way as a business, it’s important that you approach life as a buy-to-let landlord with a business-like attitude.
 After all, you do want to reduce your property tax bill, don’t you?

 Expenses you can claim